Interview – Orion of Behemoth & Vesania

 Metal Blade

-CrypticRock.com – Yes sometimes when you look back in hindsight you wonder if it was all worth it and when you say yes it was, then that is the redeeming quality.
-You started in this when you were very young?
-About seventeen years old, right?
+CrypticRock.com – Yes, sometimes, when you look back in hindsight, you wonder if it was all worth it, and when you say yes, it was, then that is the redeeming quality.
+You started in this when you were very young, about seventeen years old, right?

 Orion – That was when we started Vesania, yes.
-Most of the bands that I have played with were started when their leaders were very young.
+Most of the bands that I have played with started when their leaders were very young.
 I think Nergal started Behemoth when he was around thirteen or fourteen years old.

 Empire Records